CodeWizard-1/e-commerce/README.md

 ### Error Page
 ![Error Page Image](documentation/image-70.png)
-- If a user lands on a page that either doesn't exist or that they shouldn't be on (a regular user using links on an admin page or trying to edit/delete something from a link), they will be shown an error message. . page with a button to return them to the store.
+- If a user lands on a page that either doesn't exist or that they shouldn't be on (a regular user using links on an admin page or trying to edit/delete something from a link), they will be shown an error message and button to return to store.
 <br>

 [Back to Top](#table-of-contents)